 Welcome to Careyn Kraamzorg

 This page is a translated summary of the information on our website.
-If you still have questions after reading it, do not hesitate to contact our client services department by telephone (088 123 99 99) or send an e-mail to: email@example.com.
+If you still have questions after reading this page, do not hesitate to contact our Client Services by telephone 088 123 99 99, reachable from Monday to Friday between 10 AM and 4.30 PM.
+Or send an e-mail to: email@example.com.

 Quality maternity care

 Pregnancy is a special time to look forward to.
-Careyn Kraamzorg (Careyn Maternity Care) offers professional care tailored to your wishes and ensures that you can fully enjoy your pregnancy and postnatal period.
+Careyn Kraamzorg (Careyn Maternity Care) offers professional care tailored to your wishes.
+We ensure that you can fully enjoy your pregnancy and postnatal period.
 Our maternity assistants are enthusiastic, motivated and well-informed specialists.
 They do their very best to take your wishes into account and accommodate your family’s culture.

 - Maternity care

 Maternity care is not the same everywhere.
 Careyn Kraamzorg defines maternity care to include care provided during pregnancy in the form of workshops on breastfeeding, information about the essential items for the nursery and the layette.
 It also involves the care given at the time of the birth of your baby by assisting the midwife during the delivery.
 This could be at your home, in hospital or in Careyn’s Origine maternity clinic Breda.

 But most importantly, maternity care is the care given after the birth of a baby, involving the physical and psychological care of mother and child.
 This care is provided for a maximum of 10 days after childbirth.
 It includes supportive guidance of the parent(s) and sibling(s) in the new family situation and several courses on that topic.
 For more information about the maternity assistant’s responsibilities, see the subtopic ‘tasks in maternity care’.